iShezmu/holbertonschool-low_level_programming/variables_if_else_while/README.md

      - You are not allowed to use any variable of type `char`
      - You can only use the `putchar` function twice in your code.
 *  7-print_tebahpla.c
-   - Write a program that prints the lowercase alphabet in reversem followed by a nwe line.
+   - Write a program that prints the lowercase alphabet in reversem followed by a new line.
+*  8-print_base16.c
+   - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.